Label305/Auja/documentation/json_representation.md

     }
 }
 ```
 Of course datetime also has of a format value.
+Just as the seperate time and date input this is optional.

 format | `string` | Display format